iamgp/hvr/README.md

 7. **File Integrity**: SHA-256 hashes are used to ensure the integrity of downloaded files.

 8. **Modification Time**: The original modification time of uploaded files is preserved and restored upon download.

+9. **Semantic Versioning**: The system uses semantic versioning for version management, allowing for more precise version control and dependency resolution.

+10. **Dependency Management**: Libraries can specify their dependencies with version constraints, enabling better management of complex dependency trees.

 ## Development